osmosis-labs/osmosis/ingest/sqs/router/README.md

 ### Plan:

-1. Let's make sure that tick model can be retrieved from storage for CL pools independently.
+1. Let's make sure that tick model can be retrieved from storage for CL pools independently. (complete)
-2. Let's not retrieve tick model with pools.
+2. Let's not retrieve tick model with pools. (complete)
 3. Let's cache CL pools IDs together with routes.
-That way, we know what pool IDs need to query ticks
+That way, we know what pool IDs need to query ticks (complete)
+4. Only get all pools and taker fees if fail to get routes from Redis
+5. Only get ticks for pools in the route, do not pre-load all ticks.